High-Throughput and Scalable Secure Inference Protocols for Deep Learning with Packed Secret Sharing: Evaluation

 We conducted evaluation on 4 standard neural networks: MiniONN~\cite{Liu2017ObliviousNN} from the secure inference community, and LeNet~\cite{LeCun1998GradientbasedLA}, AlexNet~\cite{Krizhevsky2012ImageNetCW}, and VGG16~\cite{Simonyan2014VeryDC} from the deep learning community.
 We select 2 standard benchmarking datasets: MNIST~\cite{LeCun1998GradientbasedLA} and CIFAR-10~\cite{Krizhevsky2009LearningML}.

-\subsection{Communication Costs of Secure Inference}
+\subsubsection{Communication Costs of Secure Inference}

-The communication costs of the protocol from Liu et al.~\cite{Liu2024ScalableMC} and our protocol on various datasets and neural networks are shown in Table~\ref{table::costcomputaion}.
-Compared to Liu et al.~\cite{Liu2024ScalableMC}, we achieve a significant advantage in terms of offline communication, online communication, and total communication costs.
+The communication costs of the protocol from LXY24 and our protocol on various datasets and neural networks are shown in Table~\ref{table::costcomputaion}.
+Compared to LXY24, we achieve a significant advantage in terms of offline communication, online communication, and total communication costs.
 Moreover, our analysis reveals a progressively more pronounced advantage along the diagonal from the upper-left to the lower-right corner of the table.
-For instance, compared to Liu et al.~\cite{Liu2024ScalableMC}, our approach improves the communication by upto $5.85\times$, $11.17\times$, and $6.83\times$ in offline, online, and total communication overhead respectively for AlexNet.
-Additionally, for VGG16, Liu et al.~\cite{Liu2024ScalableMC} suffers from memory overflow under both the 31PC where 12 parties are controlled by the adversary and 63PC, whereas our approach continues to execute successfully.
-This advantage primarily stems from the fact that more parties enable the selection of larger values for $k$ in PSS, where increased $k$ confers greater benefits for deeper neural networks and larger datasets.
+For instance, compared to LXY24, our approach improves the communication $1.3-5.9\times$, $1.6-11.2\times$, and $1.4-6.8\times$ in offline, online, and total communication overhead respectively as $k$ increases for AlexNet.
+Additionally, for VGG16, LXY24 suffers from memory overflow under both the 31PC where 12 parties are controlled by the adversary and 63PC, whereas our approach continues to execute successfully.
+This advantage primarily stems from the fact that more parties enable the selection of larger values for $k$ in PSS, where an increased $k$ confers greater benefits for deeper neural networks and larger datasets.